 Raw materials are selected to meet the requirements of the end market, with competitive drivers determining in some cases the specific materials consumed.
-All the raw materials used in the process are approved for use under the DEFRA approved list of cleaning chemicals.
+All the raw materials used in the process are approved for use under the DEFRA approved list of cleaning chemicals and Red Tractor scheme.
 Other raw materials consumed are frequently reviewed, with the aims of these reviews being to improve process performance and to minimise potential environmental impact.